sschuhmi/sschuhmi.github.io/_posts/2024-07-05-developer_workstart.md

 2. Is there a influence on the developers’ job and career satisfactions based on the time of day they wanted to start their work?
 3. Can you recognize a trend on the predicted salary for a developer solely based on the time they wanted to start to work?

-## Question 1: Are software developers the typical "9-to-5"-workers?
+## Question 1: Are software developers the typical "9-to-5" workers?

 One of the raised questions in Stack Overflow´s survey was: